dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/visuals.md

 Renders a simple 3D shape, such as a cube or sphere.
 Scaled to fit the control.

+The shapes are generated with clockwise winding and back-face culling on by default.

 ![ ](../assets/img/visuals/cube.png)
 ![ ](visuals/cube.png)